 The course information for 2018 Fall/2019 Spring semester is available in August/January.
 Before course information is announced, you may still refer to the Online Course Information website to search for courses offered in the past few years for your reference.
 For questions regarding a specific field/course, please contact the relevant department or the course instructor directly.

-- Some GMBA courses are not open to visiting students.
+- All GMBA mandatory courses are not open to exchange or visiting students.

 - Some departments and graduate institutes in the College of Medicine are not open to visiting students.
 Please consult with the NTU visiting coordinator first before applying online.